 Who: Texans who want to get involved in their local community

 What: The KTB Fall Sweep is a program to support the efforts of KTB Affiliates, nonprofits, volunteers, corporations, scout groups and communities organize fall cleanups.
 Registered participants will have access to the online event toolkit and receive trash bags, recycle bags, gloves, sunscreen and a first aid kit.

-When: Our second annual Fall Sweep will open September 8 and run through November 11, 2018.
+When: Our third annual Fall Sweep will open September 3 and run through November 8, 2019.
 All cleanup activity within this time frame is eligible for free cleanup supplies.
 Fall Sweep supplies include trash and recycle bags, nitrile and work gloves.

 Where: KTB Fall Sweep events can take place in any public area in your community needing some attention.
 We recommend parks, schools, main street/downtown, watershed areas and roadways.

 Ways to get involved: